cseanburns/electronic_resource_mgmt/lectures/05-standardizing-erm.md

 when this happens, multiple parties receive payoffs at the expense of any single party acquiring a monopoly.
 This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale, and certainly also to how information is managed and exchanged.
-The internet and the web wouldn't exist, or definitely not exist as we know it, if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies that enable the internet and the web to work for so many users regardless of the
+The internet and the web wouldn't exist or definitely not exist as we know it if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies that enable the internet and the web to work for so many users regardless of the